Koen's Quilt was made from pre-cuts that I made from my own stash.

 I've been sewing since I was a little girl, and I've been quilting for over 30 years.
 I have spent years doing hand quilting.
 It's beautiful, but it takes a long time!
 Now I have a longarm quilting machine, and I love getting projects finished!

 This business is named after the farm I lived on when I was a little girl.
 My great-grandfather secured the homestead in Wisconsin and moved his family from South Dakota because he wanted to be near water and trees!
 The place was named "River Lawn Farm."
 It's always been a comfortable and beautiful place in my memory!
-That image works for quilts, too.
+And life was simpler then.
+The farm informs my values: Beauty.
+Comfort.
+Simplicity.